Abstract

 2.5.4 Ongoing contraception

-2.6 How can clinicians support emergency contraception use in special populations?
+2.6 How can clinicians support EC use in special populations?

 2.6.1 Use by gender diverse individuals (particularly those taking testosterone)